pdf-raku/PDF-API6/README.md

 ### Annotations

 An annotation associates a 'clickable' region on a page with an object such as a text note, destination page or URI.
-PDF::API6 supports a small number of commonly used annotations:
+PDF::API6 currently supports a small number of commonly used annotations:

 - Links
   - pages within the PDF